Ravilochan/BitNet/README.md

 It indicates that your command line window is not properly initialized for Visual Studio tools.

 • If you are using Command Prompt, run:

 ```
 "C:\Program Files\Microsoft Visual Studio\2022\Professional\Common7\Tools\VsDevCmd.bat" -startdir=none -arch=x64 -host_arch=x64
 ```

 • If you are using Windows PowerShell, run the following commands:

 ```
 Import-Module "C:\Program Files\Microsoft Visual Studio\2022\Professional\Common7\Tools\Microsoft.VisualStudio.DevShell.dll" Enter-VsDevShell 3f0e31ad -SkipAutomaticLocation -DevCmdArguments "-arch=x64 -host_arch=x64"
 ```

 These steps will initialize your environment and allow you to use the correct Visual Studio tools.

+#### Q3: How do I ensure the llama-server binary is built during setup?

+**A:**
+The `setup_env.py` script has been updated to include the `-DLLAMA_BUILD_SERVER=ON` flag in the CMake command, ensuring the `llama-server` binary is built alongside `llama-cli`.
+If you encounter issues with missing server binary, make sure you're using the latest version of the setup script.